shivam3k/EID-FALL17/project1_eid/README.txt

 3) Temperature displayed in fahrenheit, celsius and kelvin scale
 4) Real-time digital clock included.
 5) Push Button to refresh sensor data manually.
+6) Information message if temperature exceeds 10* C.
+7) Warning message if sensor not connected or any other error.

 #----------------------------------END : README -----------------------------------------------------